sahilrajput03/sahilrajput03/arch-notes.md

 # Usage
 hcitool dev
 # This will show you the mac address of your bluetooth adapter

+hcitool scan
+# This will list all bluetooth list devices available nearby
 ```

 ## Install `asterisk` - ivr software